 Visiting time: 1h30 to 2h

 We start with the essentials, The Grand Palace and the Royal Temple which is associated with it.
-While I admit that the crowds that flock there every day spoil the experience a little, this would be It’s still a shame to miss out on this visit, which is one of Bangkok’s classics.
+While I admit that the crowds thronging there every day somewhat spoil the experience, it would still be a shame to miss out on this visit, which is one of Bangkok's classics.

-Built from the beginning of the new capital (from 1782), this complex houses what was once the home of kings (up to Rama V).
-The interior of the building is not open to visitors. (we can just see 2 small rooms on the ground floor housing ceremonial weapons), the main part of the visit consists of admiring the royal temple, the centerpiece of which is the emerald buddha statue.
+Built from the very beginning of the new capital (starting in 1782), this complex houses what was once the residence of the kings (up to Rama V).
+The interior of the building is not open to the public (only two small rooms on the ground floor containing ceremonial weapons can be seen), so the main attraction is the royal temple, whose centerpiece is the emerald buddha statue.

-This statue is the most revered in Thailand, although the latter is not made of emerald, but of jade (the term actually refers to its color).
-Every season, la outfit worn by the statue is changed by the king (one for winter, summer and rainy season).
-The chapel where the Emerald Buddha statue is located is the only place where you will not be able to take pictures. (but this remains possible from the game outdoor).
+This statue is the most revered in ThailandAlthough the statue itself is not made of emerald, but jade (the term actually refers to its color), the king changes the statue's attire each season (one for winter, one for summer, and one for the rainy season).
+The chapel housing the Emerald Buddha is the only place where photography is prohibited (though it is still possible to take photos from the outside).

-To have more peace and quiet while observing the frescoes surrounding the cloister, go behind the large chedi doré, with most people rushing to see the Buddha, it is usually quieter at the back of the temple.
+To have more peace and quiet while observing the frescoes surrounding the cloister, go behind the large golden chedi, with most people rushing to see the Buddha, it is usually quieter at the back of the temple.

-Among the interesting points, on the platform where the large chedi covered with gold leaf (where part of the ashes of the previous sovereign, Rama IX, among others), you will see four structures (two on each side of the chapel located there) surrounded by elephant statues and a promontory in the middle topped with gilding.
-It is in memory of the first four sovereigns of the dynasty Chakras.
+Among the points of interest, on the platform where the large, gold-leaf-covered chedi stands (containing some of the ashes of the previous ruler, Rama IX, among other things), you will see four structures (two on either side of the chapel located there) surrounded by elephant statues and a central promontory topped with gilding.
+This commemorates the first four rulers of the Chakri dynasty.

 In this same area, there is a Angkor Wat model, a symbol of the power that the kingdom of Siam once had over its Khmer neighbor.